The alarm clock rings; it’s 5 AM; on a good day, I get up and meditate. The next task for the day would be my morning cup of coffee and journaling.

-Since we have been living in quite a few hotels, I was often tempted to use those disastrous coffee pods.
-Sometime I would justify the Nespresso once and say to myself, “I am sure this hotel is going to recycle them because they already have soap wrapped in paper.”
+Since we lived in quite a few hotels, I was often tempted to use those disastrous coffee pods.
+Sometimes I would justify the Nespresso once and say to myself, “I am sure this hotel is going to recycle them because they already have soap wrapped in paper.”

 But who am I kidding?
 Most of them are not being recycled.
 Actually, the Keurig cup is a terrible invention.
 Why?

 Not only does it make your coffee taste like arse.
 But these tiny pods end up for 1000’s of years in our environment, potentially killing wildlife and breaking up into microplastic, finding its way into the food chain back onto our dinner plates.

 That is reason enough why plastic has ruined my morning coffee.

 Don’t even get me started on the takeaway cups, which are all lined with a thin layer of polyurethane that leaches chemicals into your coffee.
 Hmmm, if that doesn’t wake you up?!
 (Pun intended)